theRTB/GT7ShiftTone/README.md

 - Assumptions: not grip limited, shift duration of 0 and no penalty to power after shifting (aka, a turbo)
 - Gear 9 and 10 are never filled in even if the car has them: Limitation of the telemetry and implementation.
 - The default values are arbitrarily chosen and may not suit individual cars or track surface.
-- Application will on rare occasions crash: related to the UI library and cannot be fixed
 - ~~Power values in the graph are percentage-based: GT7 only provides acceleration not power/torque.
 Cannot be fixed.~~
 - Due to noise in the acceleration data it is not always possible to derive at which RPM peak power occurs.
 It can be off by 100 RPM or more.
 - The data is smoothed and will not 100% match the ingame curve which is linear interpolation between points